frederickaplan/fdh/files/PART1/fdh-1-2.md

 ---
 title: 'Foundations in Digital Humanities 1.2'
-subtitle: 'The Digital Humanities Circle'
+subtitle: 'What are Digital Humanities'
 author:
  - Frederic Kaplan